hoangduytran/blender-manual/manual/modeling/geometry_nodes/attribute/store_named_attribute.rst

 Compared with the :doc:`/modeling/geometry_nodes/attribute/capture_attribute`, this node basically does the same thing, but the attribute gets a name instead of an anonymous reference.
-For reusing the data in the same node tree, the *Capture Attribute* node might be preferrable since it does not create the chance for name conflicts in the input geometry.
+For reusing the data in the same node tree, the *Capture Attribute* node might be preferable since it does not create the chance for name conflicts in the input geometry.

 .. note::